nodejs/nodejs.dev/content/learn/command-line/node-repl.md

 node
 ```

-<Info><b>Note:</b> <code>REPL</code> stands for Read Evaluate Print Loop, and it is a programming language environment (basically a console window) that takes single expression as user input and returns the result back to the console after execution.
-The REPL session provides a convenient way to quickly test simple JavaScript code.</Info>
+> <b>Note:</b> <code>REPL</code> stands for Read Evaluate Print Loop, and it is a programming language environment (basically a console window) that takes single expression as user input and returns the result back to the console after execution.
+The REPL session provides a convenient way to quickly test simple JavaScript code.

 If you try it now in your terminal, this is what happens: